modmark-org/modmark/MODMARK.md

 # ModMark: Description

-*Examples are written as they would look in source text, before compilation.*
+*Examples are written as they would look in source text, before compilation.
+Note that wrapping may cause the text to start new rows in unintended locations.*

 ## Introduction